How to write a good RFP – A Short & Comprehensive Guide

 A woman sitting down writing in a blue tint with the words "What makes a good RFP - and how do I write one?" on the left

-While there is no ‘one-size-fits-all’ solution on how an RFP should be written, there are some key components to it that should not be missed out on:
+While there is no ‘one-size-fits-all’ solution on how an RFP should be written, there are some key components to it that should not be missed out on.

 The context is always important in any project involving multiple parties.
 You want to make sure that all parties involved understand when and how they should be contributing to the project as well as any background information that may be tied to other important factors such as the goals of the project.

-1. Define the Goal
+2. Define the goal

-A goal is the guide that aligns multiple teams together to work towards something greater.
 By defining a clear and concise goal, it allows both your team and vendors to evaluate solutions and push the project further into its next steps.

 Another very important aspect of an RFP is understanding the scope of the project that defines how simple or complex the product would be.
 By doing so, it helps the vendor better estimate how to use their time in the most efficient way to deliver results that satisfy all the parties involved.
 Having a budget bracket is also important as it helps everyone set expectations and opens up the discourse to any future changes that may occur.